Frederic-Li-Hanchen/grant-agent/README.md

 ---

 ### Current status
 A comparative study of RAG approaches (vector RAG with Gemini-2.5-Flash and fine-tuned Mistral-7B-Instruct, graph RAG) was carried out on a dataset of BMBF Bekanntmachungen.
-Vector RAG with Gemini-2.5-Flash was identified as the most promising approach for the production agent.
+Vector RAG with Gemini-2.5-Flash was identified as the most promising approach for the production agent, followed closely by the fined-tuned Mistral-7B-Instruct approach.
 The agent implementation is in progress.